nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 [↑ Back to prefix list](#5-information-fields--prefixes)

 ### 5.9.2 CCA Tags: `cca/`
+>CCA tags refer to CCAs that you can assign to a contact to record keep track of CCAs that contact is in.
 * <u>CCA</u> is an *optional* field, i.e. a contact can exist even if it does not have a CCA.
 * The prefix for a CCA is `cca/`.
 * CCA names should be <u>alphanumeric</u>, and can contain spaces.